orans24/stocksprediction/README.md

 notes:
-the code predict the next 10 days depanding on 25 last days,to train the model i use the historical data of the stocks since the day it tag to NASDAQ against the movment of russel,nasdaq,djowns and s&p.
+the code predict the next 10 days depanding on 25 last days,to train the model i use the historical data of the stocks since the day it tag to NASDAQ against the movment of russel,nasdaq,djowns and s&p. model architecture: input layer : lstm 512 units defualt activations and 0.2 dropout. hidden layers: 2 lstm layers defualt activiations first one with 256 units and second with 128 both 0.2 dropout. output layer: dense layer with 10 units and activation sigmoid. compile with loss:mse,optimizer:adam,metrics:mae. batch size for fit 32 and 300 epoch